 - Previous misdemeanor conviction against a person or a property

 - Previous misdemeanor conviction involving a narcotic or dangerous drug,

 - The loaded gun was not registered with the Department of Justice.

 Penalties for Misdemeanor with Aggravating Factors Are the Same as for a Regular Misdemeanor

-Penalties for misdemeanor with the aggravating factors are the same as for a regular misdemeanor.
-Penalties for felony conviction under aggravating factors are the following:
+Penalties for a misdemeanor with aggravating factors are the same as for a regular misdemeanor.
+Penalties for a felony conviction under aggravating factors are the following: